madison-4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 change ownership if only owned by aniother
 ## 103-Star_Wars
 watch star wars on the terminal
+For this command, ensure you've got te correct access to the site
 # Author
 madison-4/nox - authored all files after doing research